karan/Projects/README.md

 ---------

 **Inverted index** - An [Inverted Index](http://en.wikipedia.org/wiki/Inverted_index) is a data structure used to create full text search.
 Given a set of text files, implement a program to create an inverted index.
 Also create a user interface to do a search using that inverted index which returns a list of files that contain the query term / terms.
 The search index can be in memory.

+**HyperLogLog** - An [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) is an algorithm for the count-distinct problem, approximating the number of distinct elements in a multiset.
+Calculating the exact cardinality of a multiset requires an amount of memory proportional to the cardinality, which is impractical for very large data sets

+**Bloom filter** - A [Bloom filter](https://llimllib.github.io/bloomfilter-tutorial/) is a data structure designed to tell you, rapidly and memory-efficiently, whether an element is present in a set.
+The price paid for this efficiency is that a Bloom filter is a probabilistic data structure: it tells us that the element either definitely is not in the set or may be in the set.

+**Radix tree** - A [Radix tree](https://iq.opengenus.org/radix-tree/) is a data structure that represents a space-optimized trie (prefix tree) in which each node that is the only child is merged with its parent. ...
+Unlike regular trees, edges can be labeled with sequences of elements as well as single elements.

 Text